degreed/FE-Coding-Challenges-Starter/guides/fe/3_getting-started.md

 ## Developer Setup

 - Fork the [FE Code Challenge - Starter](https://github.dev/degreed/fe-coding-challenge) repository
-  - this source will be your `upstream` repository.This repository is where you will also **submit** your Pull Request
-  - your cloud _fork_ will be your `origin` repository where you will manage your feature branch work
-- Clone the `origin` repository locally
+- Clone your Fork repository locally
 - Checkout a feature branch called `solution`
 - Go to the Angular or React application source using the Terminal:
   - `cd ./FE/angular`